 Virtue as a Craft

-A good teacher will imitate the virtues they wish the students to achieve and create opportunity for the students to practice the virtues.
+A good teacher will imitate the virtues he or she wishes the students to achieve and create opportunity for the students to practice those virtues.
 Often virtue is discussed as a craft that a craftsman must both be taught to do and spend years practicing to get better.
-Just as someone cannot learn to sew without a teacher who can to emulate and teach the technique and without practicing sewing for a very long time, so students need to both have a master teach and emulate virtues and a classroom that lends itself to practicing those virtues.
-Ergo, when you want your students to have humility in their approach to the texts you study, start by demonstrating that virtue yourself, then, require that students do the hard work of practicing the virtuous skill of humility.
+Just as someone cannot learn to sew without a teacher to teach the technique that the student can emulate, or without practicing sewing for a very long time, so students need to both have a master teach and emulate virtues and a classroom that lends itself to practicing those virtues.
+Ergo, when you want your students to have humility in their approach to the texts you study, start by demonstrating that virtue yourself.
+Then require the students do the hard work of practicing the virtuous skill of humility.

 In the second book of Aristotle’s Nicomachean Ethics, he writes: